lyon-fnal/qc-tutorial-fnal/README.md

 * Run locally on your laptop by installing lots of stuff into your OS (see `Dockerfiles` at [lyon-fnal/dockerImages](https://github.com/lyon-fnal/dockerImages) for ideas).
 This is the most difficult way to run, but could be the fastest.
 Though the Docker image will be very fast.

-## Viewing a notebook as a presentation
+## Viewing a notebook as an interactive presentation

 Many of the notebooks are actually RISE presentations (see [here](https://rise.readthedocs.io/) for more information on RISE).
-To view the notebook as a presentation, do the following...
+To view the notebook as an interactive presentation, do the following...

 * From Jupyter Lab (e.g. you are using the `lyonfnal/qc-python-ubuntu` Docker image): RISE does not work in Jupyter Lab, unfortunately, Fortunately, you can still run the notebook in "classic" mode where RISE will work.
 To do this, click on the painters palette icon on the left side of the screen.
 That will bring up the command palette.
 In the search box type `classic` and then at the top click on the link for `Launch Classic Notebook`.
 Then navigate to the notebook you want.
 Click on the little box on the tool bar, far right, that looks like a plot.